 File Extension | .aac | .ogg, .ogv, .oga, .ogx, .ogm, .spx, .opus |

-Apple Music streams its songs in the AAC format at highest bit rate of 256kbs, while Spotify does it at highest bit rate of 320kbs Ogg.
-We've tested songs ranging from classical, jazz, rock to R & B and electronic music.
-The results might be objective, but there's a slightly perceivable cleanliness you can feel from each song played on Spotify.
-Since Spotify normalizes the volume, you can notice there'd be more detail from Apple Music simply because it's louder.
+Apple Music streams its songs in the AAC format at highest bit rate of 256kbps, which Spotify does it at the highest bit rate of 320kbps.
+During our tests with songs ranging from classical, jazz, rock, R & B, to electronic music, there's a slightly perceivable cleanliness you can feel from each song played on Spotify.
+Since Spotify normalizes the volume, you can notice that there would be more detailed from Apple Music simply because it's louder.

 Final Thoughts